it985/my-stars/README.md

 *   [spring-projects/spring-integration-samples](https://github.com/spring-projects/spring-integration-samples) - You are looking for examples, code snippets, sample applications for Spring Integration?
 This is the place.

-*   [spring-projects/spring-batch](https://github.com/spring-projects/spring-batch) - Spring Batch is a framework for writing offline and batch applications using Spring and Java
+*   [spring-projects/spring-batch](https://github.com/spring-projects/spring-batch) - Spring Batch is a framework for writing batch applications using Java and Spring

 *   [spring-projects/spring-data-jpa](https://github.com/spring-projects/spring-data-jpa) - Simplifies the development of creating a JPA-based data access layer.